Maintain an Effective Compensation Structure as Markets and Firm Priorities Change

-Many firms still rely on compensation systems designed 20-30 years ago by partners whose incentives and market realities were vastly different.
+Many law firms still rely on compensation systems designed 20-30 years ago by partners whose incentives and market realities were vastly different.
 Today, that approach may no longer be realistic, hurting the growth and future of your practice.

 And adding to it, these outdated systems often reveal gaps that lawyers struggle to discuss openly, instead opting to keep the peace and avoid rocking the boat.
 However, this “eat-what-you-kill” mindset is getting in the way of your success.
 A good compensation system is more than monetary rewards; it’s a key part of the strategic planning that shapes the behaviors you need from partners and collaborators.

-Three Factors of an Effective Compensation Approach
+Three Factors of an Effective Law Firm Compensation System

 The most important role of a compensation system is to bring like-minded partners who align with your firm’s vision, and this often depends on three critical factors.